-Saturday, May 2nd, 2015 by Lily, Project SpecialistcloseAuthor: Lily, Project SpecialistName: Lily Pastel Title: About: Lily graduated from Humboldt State University in May 2014, where she majored in Environmental Science.
-She was drawn to the Mono Basin by the beauty of the area as well as the Mono Lake Committee's worthy cause, and spent the summer as a Mono Lake Intern.
-Contact Lily if you have questions about the Mono Lake Committee's events, including the Wild & Scenic Film Festival, the Andrea Lawrence Award Dinner, the Mono Basin Bird Chautauqua, and Trail Chic.See All Posts by Lily (13) Contact Lily
+Saturday, May 2nd, 2015 by Lily, Canoe CoordinatorcloseAuthor: Lily, Canoe CoordinatorName: Lily Pastel Title: About: Lily graduated from Humboldt State University in May 2014, where she majored in Environmental Science.
+She was drawn to the Mono Basin by the beauty of the area as well as the Mono Lake Committee's worthy cause.
+After working through the winter on projects like the Andrea Lawrence Award Dinner and the Mono Basin Bird Chautauqua, Lily is paddling the waters of Mono Lake for the summer.
+Contact Lily if you are interested in taking a canoe tour on Mono Lake.See All Posts by Lily (15) Contact Lily

 On April 24th community members, friends, and family of Andrea Mead Lawrence gathered at Mammoth Mountain’s Parallax Restaurant to commemorate Andrea’s life and those who embody her spirit of community and conservationism through the presentation of the Andrea Lawrence Award.